CLayer-dev/docs/docs/community/contribution-guidelines.md

 ## Overview

-Welcome to the Circle Layer community!
+Welcome to the Core Layer community!
 This guide will help you contribute to our project.

 ## How to Contribute